cryostatio/cryostat-legacy/COMPOSE_TESTING_README.md

 # Cryostat compose testing README (DEPRECATED/needs updates)

-The `docker-compose.yaml` file in this directory is used for testing Cryostat that is compatible with the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).
+There are multiple yaml files in the base directory used for testing Cryostat that is compatible with the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).
 It is used by the `compose-test.bash` script to test various scenarios.
 The `test-restart.bash` script is used to test restarting the Cryostat container.

 Read the Cryostat CONFIGURATION section of the main [README](./README.md) for more information on Cryostat-specific environment variables.